cuongkane/blog/public/posts/2024/06/write_valuable_tests.md

         actual = Calculator.add(value1, value2)
         self.assertEqual(expected, actual)
 ```
 This one is just an example of leaking domain knowledge.
-For more complicated issues, the problem will be more serious with thes pain points:

-- Fragile Tests: Tests break easily with minor implementation changes.
+For more complicated issues, the problem will be more serious with these pain points:
-- Poor Refactorability: Refactoring code becomes difficult as tests are tightly coupled to specific implementations.
+- Refactoring code becomes difficult as tests are tightly coupled to specific implementations (the adding logic in the above example)
-- Duplication of Logic: Leads to redundancy by replicating business logic in tests.
+- Leads to redundancy by replicating business logic in tests.

 Good:
 ```python